 Every year, humpback whales swim 3,000 miles from their summer feeding grounds in Alaska to mate and calve in Hawai‘i’s clear, warm waters.
 The whales don’t arrive en masse, but researchers say there is a predictable order to their appearance in our waters.
-The first humpback of the 2019-20 season was spotted on Oct.
-1, 2019 in waters off Kaua‘i’s northwest coast.
 Generally, numbers peak in late December through mid-April.

 Protected under endangered species laws, the humpback population is growing.
 In fact, an estimated 7,000-10,000 HUMPBACKS ARE EXPECTED TO CRUISE THROUGH HAWAI‘I’S WATERS THIS SEASON, coming and going at their own pace.